--var-create create a variable object -var-delete delete the variable object and/or its children -var-set-format set the display format of this variable -var-show-format show the display format of this variable -var-info-num-children tells how many children this object has -var-list-children return a list of the object's children -var-info-type show the type of this variable object -var-info-expression print what this variable object represents -var-show-attributes is this variable editable? does it exist here? -var-evaluate-expression get the value of this variable -var-assign set the value of this variable -var-update update the variable and its children -var-set-frozen set frozeness attribute
+-var-create create a variable object -var-delete delete the variable object and/or its children -var-set-format set the display format of this variable -var-show-format show the display format of this variable -var-info-num-children tells how many children this object has -var-list-children return a list of the object's children -var-info-type show the type of this variable object -var-info-expression print parent-relative expression that this variable ob- -var-info-path-expression ject represents print full expression that this variable object represents -var-show-attributes is this variable editable? does it exist here? -var-evaluate-expression get the value of this variable -var-assign set the value of this variable -var-update update the variable and its children -var-set-frozen set frozeness attribute